(too long; didn’t read)

 Weekly Content and Assignments

-In the Class Team, each Unit will have the following components:
+Each Unit will have the following components:

 - Learning Objectives